rmorshea/artigraph/README.md

     another_value: str
 ```

-You can then save and load this model to the database:
+You can then save to, and load from, the database:

 ```python
 model = MyDataModel(some_value=42, another_value="hello")